Check that you are up-to-date on vaccinations.

 This protects against 4 different strains of Meningitis (A, C,Y and Men W).
 You are usually offered this vaccine in year 9.

 This protects against Human Papillomavirus (nhs.uk), a very common sexually transmitted infection.
 The HPV vaccine helps protect against cancers and genital warts caused by HPV.
-You are usually offered the first dose in year 8 and a second dose 6 to 24 months after the first.
+You are usually first offered the vaccine in year 8.